Retail – Sales Metrics

 Sales are the quintessence of all retail businesses.
 The business cannot exist without selling its products and services.
 Therefore, this is a metric that must be measured and improved.

-- Increase sales figures per square foot – Product display and presentation in a brick-and-mortar store plays a major role in influencing a customer’s purchasing decisions.
-Thus, it is a good idea to track the number of sales per square foot.
-You can calculate this by dividing gross sales by the number of square meters in your store.
+- Increase sales figures per square foot – Product display in a land-based store plays a significant role in influencing a customer’s purchasing decisions.
+Tracking the number of sales per square foot shows whether your product presentation is positively influencing customer purchasing decisions.

 - Improve conversion rate metrics – The customer conversion rate measures the number of visitors that pass through the door of a store, or visits to an eCommerce retailer’s site versus the number of sales transactions.
 Site visitors, both traditional and online, cost money.
 Therefore, this is an important metric to monitor.